 As you can see, an SDR plays a key role in business development, moving leads through your sales pipeline.
 Because of his or her hard work, your sales reps can focus on closing deals with qualified leads, instead of wasting their time on uninterested or unrealistic leads.

-If you find that your salespeople struggle to identify viable leads, an SDR could prove to be very valuable.
+If your salespeople struggle to identify viable leads, an SDR could prove to be very valuable.
 Sales departments with lots of leads often hire multiple sales development reps to expedite the typical sales cycle.

 In terms of the profile, you’ll find that this position is often entry-level.
 So it’s perfect for recent graduates or sales professionals with minimal experience.
-The best sales development reps have amazing communication skills and lots of stamina and enthusiasm.
+The best sales development reps have amazing communication skills, stamina, and enthusiasm.

 Sales development reps must be able to learn about your product and customers quickly.
 Then they’ll learn a great deal about your business and become product advocates.
 Therefore, SDRs may eventually become salespeople or account representatives.